Vyral/base-template/_posts/2022-04-18-why-homes-arent-overpriced-in-colorado-springs.md

 {% include excerpt.html %}

 Today we’re answering everyone’s big question: Are homes in Colorado Springs overpriced?
 In short, no\!
-That might sound shocking, but three are three great reasons why.
+That might sound shocking, but there are three great reasons why.

 Everyone has to live somewhere, and renting a house is quite expensive. **When you compare the two, it’s easy to see why owning a home is so attractive.** When you own, you build wealth.
 When you rent, you build someone else’s wealth.